-A link is a connection between two files, in our case, webpages.
-Links serve as a vote to the destination page within the context of the text the link is created with and of the content that surrounds it.
+A link is a connection between two files, in our case, web pages.
+Links serve as a vote to the destination page within the context of the text.
+The link is created with any content surrounding it.
 Links (votes) are valued by their quality and quantity.

 One method of linking that often gets overlooked is internal linking.

 Internal linking is linking from one page to another on the same site.
 This gives Google information on the value of the destination page.
-When done well this helps to improve the user experience of the site.
+When done well, this helps improve the site’s user experience.

-The speed of your webpage is the time it takes for it to load.
+The speed of your webpage is the time it takes to load.
 There are a variety of methods that can be used, in synchrony, to get your pages to load faster.